Mardi Water Treatment Plant

 In progress

 Abergeldie is delivering a major upgrade at the Mardi Water Treatment Plant (WTP) for Central Coast Council.
-This project was awarded following a thorough Early Contractor Involvement process, during which Abergeldie identified value engineering opportunities.
-The upgrade aims to improve the plant’s capacity to provide safe drinking water, supporting the growth of the Central Coast region while also fulfilling inter-region transfer commitments.
+This project was awarded following a thorough Early Tender Involvement process, during which Abergeldie identified value engineering opportunities.
+The update aims to improve the plant’s capacity to provide safe drinking water, supporting the growth of the Central Coast region while also fulfilling inter-region transfer commitments.
 The scope includes designing, constructing, testing, and commissioning upgrades to the Water Treatment Plant.

 Scope of works